markedrianst/Orient1-Capstone-2/README.md

 # Orient1 Capstone 2

-This project is part of the **Orient 1 Capstone** course requirement.
-It is an Android application developed to provide interactive learning materials, quizzes, and AR-based features for students.
+**Orient 1** is a Capstone Project focused on creating an Android application that provides interactive learning materials, quizzes, and AR-based features for students.

 ---

 ## 📌 Features
-- Interactive lessons (Prelim to Finals)
+- Interactive lessons
 - Quiz module with scoring and review
 - Augmented Reality (AR) campus exploration and hallway views
 - Campus map with GPS-based navigation and AR support